 Reveal the pages of your website like a 5 course Italian menu.
 Let pasta be your start page.
 Reduce information on major pages of the hierarchy.
 Hide pages with detailed information and link them to those further up in hierarchy.

 You can visualize each of the main pages as a poster.
 Keep it short to increase interest.
 An option to give your site more structure could be adding a grid of images following the card grid design.
 Each image displays a topic or service, which links to more detailed pages.
 This way you are leaving your visitors in control and make your page interactive.

 Let the sections guide your visitors.
 In the first section of a more detailed page presenting your staff; you could, for example, start with a short story of how it all began.
 After that, you could lead the reader to more details, e.g. company milestones, present your key employees, and so forth.

 Less is more.
 This relates to all content on a single page, such as length of text, number of varying backgrounds, fonts, and colors.
 Headings are no longer a must in the header of a page, let the image speak for itself.

 Give your readers some slack.
-White space or empty space on a page, also known as negative space, will give the eye a break and let the brain take in the message; like when you stand up and stretch to go for your 5th coffee today.
+White space or empty space on a page, also known as negative space, will give the eye a break.
+This space occurs as a white or subtle colored frame, space between sections of a page.
+This way the brain take in the message; like when you stand up and stretch to go for your 5th coffee today.
 Use negative space.
 It does not need to be white, it can be your textured background.

 Avoid confusing and overwhelming the visitor by giving your content structure through geometry.